davwright3/au_ootp_tournament_utilities/README.md

 - By default, no stat columns will be selected, the user is able to select as few or as many columns to select as the want
   - Default stats always visible are CID, Title, Bat/Pitch side, and Plate Appearances/Innings Pitched

+### Individual Batter and Pitcher Stats

+- Double-clicking on a player on the basic stats page will open a player card allowing the user to view:

+  - Player ratings including offense, defense, pitching and individual pitches
+  - Individual player stats for all instances of the player
+  - Individual player stats for selected team, if applicable
+  - A chart displaying player trends, with selectable stats (more to be added in the future)

 ### Basic Team Stats